refnx/refnx/doc/faq.rst

 -----------------------
 PyQt6 and qtpy is needed for the refnx GUI.
-The `pyqt6` and `qtpy` packages are currently available from PyPI and can be installed as `pip install pyqt6 qtpy`.
+The `pyqt6` and `qtpy` packages are currently available from PyPI and can be installed as :code:`pip install pyqt6 qtpy`.
 However, pyqt6 is not currently available via conda-forge.
 You can use conda to install most of the refnx dependencies, but you will need to use `pip` to install pyqt6.